Frequently Asked Questions About the COVID-19 Vaccine

 A. You may have some minor side effects, which are normal signs that your

 body is building protection.
-The common responses are: pain or swelling
+The common responses to these vaccines are:

-in the arm where you got your shot, fever, chills, fatigue, headache,
+pain or swelling in the arm where you got your shot, fever, chills, fatigue,

-muscle aches, and joint aches.
-These are typically mild to moderate and
+headache, muscle aches, and joint aches.
+These are typically mild to moderate

 Cough, shortness of breath, a runny nose, sore throat, loss of taste or smell are NOT consistent with post-vaccination symptoms.